Early televisions in homes

-All the television controls were manual knobs that needed to be twisted to make adjustments.
+All the television controls were knobs that needed to be twisted manually to make adjustments.
 Apart from the obvious 'on-off' knob and the 'volume' knob, the ones that we had to use a great deal were the 'horizontal hold', the 'vertical hold', 'brightness' and 'contrast'.
-The vertical hold control was needed because the picture would all too often continously and slowly drift up or down and need to be adjusted to keep it steady.
-The horizontal hold was needed to correct the screen going jazzy.
+The vertical hold controlled the vertical drift up or down and the horizontal hold controlled the screen going jazzy.
 There was no control for changing programmes as there was only the one programme broadcast by the BBC.

 There was of course no remote control.
 So it was unusual to be able to sit through a programme without having to get up to make some sort of adjustment.

 Unlike wartime wireless sets which were sometimes found to be still working even after the ill-effects of a bomb blast, television sets were frighteningly sensitive.
-A slight bump could turn the picture into jumbled grey jibberish - only recovered by turning off the set, letting it cool down completely and then switching it back on and hoping it had 'sorted itself out'.
+A slight bump could turn the picture into jumbled grey jibberish - only recovered by turning off the set, letting it cool down completely and then switching it back on wih the hope that it had 'sorted itself out'.